 The normalization process has a set of steps to work towards in a database and the tables that are generated.
 Each table typically will represent a single subject.
 For example, in looking at our database in PostgreSQL, the customer table only contains the data about the customer, the employee table only contains data about the employee, and so forth.
-In addition, each row/column intersection should only contain one value and not a group of values.
+In addition, each intersection of a row and column should only contain one value and not a group of values.
 If we looked at the example from the movie rating table, we will see that the actor and genre have multiple values:

 We also want to ensure that there is no data item that is unnecessarily stored in more than one table to help minimize redundancy.
 This way, if data needs to be added, updated, or deleted, it only needs to be done in one place.
 All of the attributes in a table should be dependent on the primary key so that the data can be uniquely identifiable by the primary key values.
 Each of the tables should have no insertion, update, or deletion anomalies so that we can ensure that the data is consistent.